 - Featured on County Cable Montgomery for our out of school time programming.
 The video featured our Middle School and Elementary School programs.

-- Created new position created for a Family Institute Program Manage to work especially with the parents of our participants to create a more holistic approach to our work.
+- Created new position for Family Institute Program Manager to work with parents/families of participants to create a more holistic approach to our work.

 - Enabled Ana Lopez van Balen, Executive Director, and Jacilyn Skupien, High School Program Manager, to travel to Morazan, El Salvador with Montgomery County Sister Cities Delegation for a week long experience.